NVIDIA/semantic-segmentation/README.md

 > python -m runx.runx scripts/eval_mapillary.yml -i
 ```

 The reported IOU should be 61.05.
 Note that this must be run on a 32GB node and the use of 'O3' mode for amp is critical in order to avoid GPU out of memory.

-The first time this command is run, a centroid file has to be built for the dataset.
-It'll take about 30 minutes.
+Results in logs/eval_mapillary/...

 ### Dump images for Cityscapes

 ```bash
 > python -m runx.runx scripts/dump_cityscapes.yml -i
 ```

+This will dump network output and composited images from running evaluation with the Cityscapes validation set.

 ### Run inference and dump images on a folder of images